Functional, Reliable and Cost-Effective. The Door For Your Business.

 Commercial doors vs residential doors

-Typically, commercial doors perfectly suited to the commercial application for which they are designed.
+Typically, commercial garage doors are suited to whichever commercial application for which they are designed.
 As such, there is a huge variety of commercial garage doors in terms of size, shape and material.
+Residential doors are designed specifically for use in residential homes and are of a more standardised size and material, but do offer a greater number of ‘aesthetic’ and design choices.

-You’ll usually find that for those commercial doors which are small and seldom used (eg, store entrance), that the cost-effective manual roller door will be the optimal choice as it is both cheap, easy to use, and the lack of a motor is not too great an inconvenience.
+You’ll usually find that for those commercial doors which are small and seldom used (e.g, store entrance), that the cost-effective manual roller door will be the optimal choice as it is both cheap and easy to use.
+Also, the lack of a motor is not too great an inconvenience.

 Unlike residential garage doors which is simply an inconvenience when it is not operational, commercial garage doors can carry significant monetary consequences when they are not working as they should be.
 Many businesses would struggle to continue their operations should their door fail to open or close when required.
 When commercial garage doors do fail and are in need of repair, if they are halting operations, their repair is prioritised above the service and repair of residential garage doors.